SimTheNep/Touhou_6_SD-90_MIDI_Collection/README.md

 [![Project Status: WIP](https://img.shields.io/badge/Status-Work%20In%20Progress-orange.svg)](#disclaimer)

 A comprehensive project dedicated to delivering hardware-native MIDI files for the entire **Touhou 6: The Embodiment of Scarlet Devil (東方紅魔郷)** soundtrack.
-These sequences were created specifically to recreate the tracks for study in partnership with the [Touhou Sound Sources Sheet](tinyurl.com/TouhouSheet), all compositional rights go to Team Shanghai Alice.
+These sequences were created specifically to recreate the tracks for study, in partnership with the [Touhou Sound Sources Sheet](tinyurl.com/TouhouSheet), all compositional rights go to Team Shanghai Alice.

 ### [YouTube Demo]()